ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 * Locate the app you recently created and click on it.
 It will open in a new tab.
 * Copy the **tenantId** from the query string in the URL.

+**Note:** After installing the app, any changes made in App Studio must be updated again from the My Apps section to ensure they are reflected.

 ### Step 3: Update .env and Run the App

 We now have all the IDs collected in the previous step that are required for the environment file.
-Update your .env file with the details you’ve gathered so far:
+Update your `.env` file with the details you’ve gathered so far:

 * NEXT_PUBLIC_AUTH0_CLIENT_ID=your-client-id
 * NEXT_PUBLIC_SITECORE_APP_ID=your-marketplace-app-id